blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

   - **Location:**
     The `ConsoleHost_history.txt` file was found at `C:\Users\Craig\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadLine\`, providing a direct record of the attacker's actions.

   - **Impact:**
     - **Credential Theft:**
       The `lsass.dmp` file would likely contain plaintext passwords, NTLM hashes, and Kerberos tickets, enabling the attacker to impersonate users and access additional systems within the network.
     - **Further Compromise:**
       With these credentials, the attacker could perform lateral movement, escalate privileges, or exfiltrate additional data.

+- **Investigation Outcome:**
+  - Despite analyzing network traffic using Wireshark and searching for potential exfiltration activity, no conclusive evidence was found that `lsass.dmp` was transmitted over the network.
+The absence of data exfiltration evidence suggests that either the exfiltration did not occur via standard network channels, or alternative methods were used that were not captured during the investigation.

 ---